RaVeR76/The-Kicks-Fix/bugs.md

 Worse coding day ever ha ha, well .... until the next one !!!

 * **Verdict**
-I'm so glad I got my project deployed on Heroku as I always worry about this part but it's there for the **Whole World** to see and I am super proud of it :)
+I'm so glad I got my project deployed on Heroku as I always worry about this part but it's there now ..... for the **Whole World** to see and I am super proud of it :)